kubeflow/examples/github_issue_summarization/01_setup_a_kubeflow_cluster.md

 *   We deployed the kubeflow-core component to our kubernetes cluster
 *   We created a disk for storing our training data
 *   We connected to JupyterHub and spawned a new Jupyter notebook
-*   For additional details and playground visit [katacoda](https://www.katacoda.com/kubeflow/scenarios/deploying-github-issue-summarization)
+*   For additional details and self-paced learning scenarios check `Resources` section of the [getting started guide](https://www.kubeflow.org/docs/started/getting-started/)

 *Next*: [Training the model](02_training_the_model.md)